digitaltrails/vdu_controls/README.md

 many different OEM DDC implementations and GPU drivers.

-`Vdu_controls` supports a _virtual-DDC plugin_ for interfacing to non DDC displays, such as laptops.
-No complete plugins are currently available (a sample incomplete template bash script is included).
+`Vdu_controls` supports a _virtual-DDC plugin_ for interfacing to non DDC displays.
+A sample script wrapper is included.

 Does adjusting a VDU affect its lifespan or health?
 ---------------------------------------------------